Your rental options and how New Journey Housing can help

 Private rental housing

-This is the most common and fastest way to rent.
-Private rentals are advertised on the internet, in the Winnipeg Renters Guide, newspapers, and on buildings or windows showing “For Rent” signs.
-Average prices in Manitoba are from $550 (for a ‘bachelor’ suite with no separate bedroom) to $1200 (for an apartment with 3 or more bedrooms).
+This is the most common and fastest way to find rental housing.
+Private rentals are advertised on the internet, the Winnipeg Renters Guide, newspapers, and on buildings or windows showing “For Rent” signs.
+Starting rents in Manitoba are from $600 (for a ‘bachelor’ suite with no separate bedroom) to $1200 (for an apartment with 3 or more bedrooms).

-If your income is low, you can apply to the Rent Assist Program for financial assistance to rent privately.
-Click here: Rent Assist Program
+If you have a low income to be able afford private rental, you may apply for the Rent Assist Program for financial assistance.
+Click here for information: Rent Assist Program

 Public or subsidized housing

-The government pays part of your rent in public housing units or other types of housing.
-This is a rent-geared-to-income (RGI) program where you usually pay 27% of your monthly family income for rent.
-For example: If you make $1000 per month, your rent will be $270 per month.
+The government pays a portion of your rent in public or subsidised housing.
+This is a rent-geared-to-income (RGI) program where you usually pay 30% of your monthly family income for rent.
+For example, if you make $1000 per month, your rent will be $300 per month.

 Co-operative (Co-op) housing

 This is resident-managed housing with private living units and shared common spaces.
-If you want to live in a co-op unit you must apply for a membership.
+If you want to live in a co-op unit you must first apply for membership.

-If you are approved, you will pay a one-time membership fee (usually between $500 and $2000) before you move in.
+If your membership application is approved, you will pay a one-time membership fee (usually between $500 and $2000) before you move in.